 Active stretching is where you take a muscle group you want to stretch and contract its opposite muscle group without using external support to help you stretch.
+The objective isn’t necessarily to increase your flexibility; rather, it’s a way to prepare your body and mind for the upcoming activity within your own range of motion.

 For example, if you want to stretch your hamstrings, you lie on the floor and raise one leg as high as you can until you feel a stretch.
 You contract your quadriceps (thighs) for a few seconds, relax the contraction, and lower your leg.
 Then you repeat this process a few times.